 Clickthrough Rate

-After you’ve embedded those links and clickable images on your e-newsletter, it’s great to see they’re being followed through on (especially if your goal is to increase website traffic).
+The click-through rate measures how many recipients clicked on links or buttons within your email.
 Keep in mind that a clickthrough rate doesn’t always translate to a favorable action, such as filling out the contact form that a link leads to, or making an online purchase.

 However, it’s a good indicator that your email marketing content was enticing or interesting enough to explore further.